Gravitational form factors of the proton from near-threshold vector meson photoproduction: SUMMARY AND DISCUSSION

-which bears a striking resemblance to proton charge and magnetic radius defined from the electric and magnetic form factor \cite{Bernauer:2020ont}.
-Astonishingly, the proton energy radius $ 0.85\pm 0.06 \text{ fm}$ is close in size to its charge and magnetic radius.
-It reveals an intriguing pattern that the electric, magnetic, as well as gravitational form factor is homologous and delicately governs the enigmatic properties of the proton.
-Therefore, the accurate measurement of the proton energy radius deserves the same attention as charge and magnetic radius in the future study.

-The dipole and tripole forms are typically considered in the $A $- and $D$-term, allowing for feasible fitting results in this study.
-Nevertheless, it may be feasible to achieve global fitting using artificial neural networks, Schlessinger Point Method and other computational methods \cite{Dutrieux:2021nlz,Cui:2021vgm}.
+Considering that there are differences in the distributions of GFFs of proton given by different theoretical models \cite{Polyakov:2018zvc}.
+In order to reduce the influence of parameters and models on physical results, we use RVP method to compute quark $D$-term based on DVCS experimental data .
+The results demonstrate that this model-independent generalized algorithm is more supportive of the NTVMP process in this work.
+Subsequently, we also consider other computational methods, such as machine learning \cite{Tripolt:2016cya,Binosi:2022ydc,Cui:2021vgm,Cui:2021skn,Dutrieux:2021nlz}, to do further research targeting other contributions of GFFs.

-In this letter, the NTVMP process offer significant information for the study of proton GFFs.
-Therefore, the high-precision photo/electroproduction data of light and heavy vector mesons (including $\rho^0, \omega$ and $ \phi, J/\psi, \Upsilon$) are very needed, which can be realized in the JLab \cite{Accardi:2023chb} and EICs \cite{Accardi:2012qut,Burkert:2022hjz,Anderle:2021wcy}.
-Moreover, this letter will offer theoretical reference for the GFFs measurement in the future DVCS experiments.
+In this work, the NTVMP process offer significant information for the study of proton GFFs.
+Therefore, the high-precision photo/electroproduction data of light and heavy vector mesons (including $\rho^0, \omega$, $ \phi, J/\psi,$ and $ \Upsilon$) are very needed, which can be realized in the JLab \cite{Accardi:2023chb} and EICs \cite{Accardi:2012qut,Burkert:2022hjz,Anderle:2021wcy}.
+Moreover, this study will offer theoretical reference for the GFFs measurement in the future DVCS experiments and other indirect measurement in exclusive processes.